Digao-Onofri/C_Language_Exercises/README.md

 ---
 ## 📝 License

-This project follow the MIT LICENSE.
+This project follow the MIT License.
 Take a look in the file [LICENSE](LICENSE) for more details.

 ---